ROUND DANCING — CHOREOGRAPHED BALLROOM

 4 beats/measure, 60 measures/minute, a fast Two Step

 There is some evidence that in 1822, a Czechoslovakian poet named Celakovsky wrote a dance named the "Cracoviacs" that was almost identical to the Polka (Giordano, vol. 1, p.168, 2007), but the popular story is that in 1830, Anna Slezak, a little girl of Bohemia, was humming, and skipping to her tune, when a local schoolmaster happened by and wrote down the tune and the steps.
 The other village girls learned the "dance," and soon it was being danced in Prague, where they called it the Polka, from the Bohemian pulka, which means half, and refers to the half step or closing step that was part of the major figure.
-Yet another story makes it a Czech servant girl, Anna Chadimova, but the polka was being danced in Vienna in 1839, in Paris in 1840, in London in 1843.
+Yet another story makes it a Czech servant girl, Anna Chadimova, but the Polka was being danced in Vienna in 1839, in Paris in 1840, in London in 1843.
 In the United States, Professor L. De.
 G. Brookes, ballet master at the National Theater, NY, and Miss Mary Ann Gammon danced the Polka in May, 1844.
 It was one of the first of the "round" dances."
-Before the Polka and the Viennese Waltz (1825), ballroom dancing involved the formal, stylized, pattern dancing of the quadrille, cotillion, and minuet.
-These older dances were slow, courtly, and stately, with "deep bows, graceful separations and meetings, ... always at arm's length." (this from Lloyd Shaw's The Round Dance Book, 1949)

 Today, we Polka in our Two Step rhythm.
 It is fast and skipping, with lots of turning and even childish joy.
-The first round dance Polka we learned was Street Fair, a phase II Two Step, written by Merola in 1972.
+The first round dance Polka that Meredith and I learned was Street Fair, a phase II Two Step, written by Merola in 1972.

 (For additional figures, see the Two Step page.)